Policy Engine

 Finance and security see the exact policy decision behind each payment.

-Control changes happen in one platform instead of scattered runtime code.
+Control changes happen in Conto instead of scattered runtime code.

 Escalation paths